fido-alliance/how-to-fido/HowToFIDO.md

 > **Note:** We <strong><span class="underline">do not recommend</span></strong>
 > allowing users to register user-verifying platform authenticators as second factors for
+> account bootstrapping, since it may lead to locking out the users from logging into their accounts if the platform authenticators are lost, stolen or damaged.
+If such lock out happens, you need to take the users to your account recovery process that may cause frictions with them.
-> account bootstrapping.
-If you want to give your users the convenience of biometric
+> If you want to give your users the convenience of biometric
 > sign-in, follow <a href="#opting-into-fido-based-reauthentication"><span class="underline">the
 > steps above</span></a> to register a user-verifying platform authenticator as a password
 > replacement for **reauthentication**, **not** as a second factor